David has been living in Japan for close to ten years. He loves reading, history, music, and movies. He lives with his wife and kids.

 7. Toyota Techno and Automobile Museums

 A big reason why Nagoya city is the industrial center of Japan is that it houses large car companies, and none is more famous than Toyota; they even named an adjacent city after it.
 So it's no surprise that they would establish museums of their own, not just one, but two!

-The Toyota Techno Museum includes numerous exhibits of the looms and textile manufacturing business that the company first starting making prior to them becoming the world’s biggest carmaker.
+The Toyota Techno Museum includes numerous exhibits of the looms and textile manufacturing business that the company first started making prior to it becoming the world’s biggest carmaker.
 It also has displays detailing its transition throughout the years from textile to auto and robotics maker.

 The other museum, Toyota Automobile Museum, is located in the outskirts and is home to a magnificent collection of vintage cars made by the company and other manufacturers.
 So if you’re a car enthusiast, this place will definitely pique your interest.

 For those familiar with Japanese history, the name Tokugawa will be quite familiar.
 As the family that ruled Japan for nearly three centuries before Japan opened its doors to the outside world, the Tokugawa is a famous part of Japanese history.
 This museum houses the magnificent collection of the Owari branch of the Tokugawa including numerous valuable paintings, thousand-year-old scrolls, weapons, furniture, clothes, documents, and items of porcelain.
 Taking photographs is not allowed inside.

 I would recommend you get a One Day Pass (Donichi Eco Kippu) from any subway station.
 This ticket gives you unlimited rides on the subway, bus, and sightseeing route bus lines for an entire day.